nathanbowness/UAV-Object-Tracking/README.md

 ## Running the Container On Jetson
 When running on Jetson.
 Jetson equips iGPU rather than the dGPU.
 The OS is also a customized l4t rather than standard Linux.
 You can use --runtime=nvidia and by default, it will enable GPU for usage.
+All commands above are still valid as well, just use the jetson base image and include `--ipc=host --runtime=nvidia`.
+To help synchronize the start time of the radar and video processing adding a 30 seconds delay to starting the radar is helpful.
+Yolo takes approx 30 seconds to install on the Jetson.
 ```bash
 # Run the container interactively
 docker run -v "$(pwd)"/data:/data -v "$(pwd)"/output:/output --ipc=host --runtime=nvidia -it tracking-image